Protein Structure Prediction

 - Small Molecule Generation and ADMET: Structure-based design downstream of structure prediction

-- Evaluation Principles for Life Sciences AI: How to design a validation plan that turns a prediction into evidence
+- Evaluation Principles for Life Sciences AI: Validation planning and evidence conversion

 - Benchmarks for Bio AI: CASP, CAMEO, and the limits of static benchmarks